qnguyen8084/M5_A3_SOLID_ALMS/SOLID_PLAN.md

-Understand the importance of single responsibility Identify classes with too many responsibilities Refactor those classes into smaller classes with single responsibilities with the use of design patterns
+Understand the importance of single responsibility Identify classes with too many responsibilities Refactor those classes into smaller classes with single responsibilities with the use of design patterns Use of decorator and Composite

+Open/Closed Principle
+Understand the importance of open/closed open for extension, closed for modification identifying areas that may be changed in the future don't bother with effort if it may never be extended in the future abstract classes and interfaces to separate client from ... template method pattern used interface > implementation inheritance = more adaptability composition over inheritance

+Liskov substitution principleq

+Golden master test

 TODO: Add error handling and consistency in user prompts (Slighlty detracts from overall quality)
 TODO: Incorporating error handling within the methods—for instance, notifying users of any mistakes when they enter an invalid book ID or member ID, rather than allowing the program to crash.